Surgery for stomach cancer

 Even if the cancer is too widespread to be completely removed, an operation could help prevent bleeding from the tumor or keep the stomach from being blocked.
 This type of surgery is known as palliative surgery, meaning that it relieves or prevents symptoms but is not done to cure the cancer.

 The 3 main types of surgery for stomach cancer

 Most subtotal and total gastrectomies are done through a large incision (cut) in the skin of the abdomen.
-Some centers are now looking at the use of laparoscopic surgery for these operations, in which the surgeon operates through several smaller cuts in the abdomen (see “What’s new in stomach cancer research?”).
+In some centers, these surgeries can also be done using a laparoscope, which allows the surgeon to remove the stomach through several smaller cuts in the abdomen.

 Placement of a feeding tube